Workplace Sponsorship and BVOR

 What is the role of a workplace sponsor?

 Workplace sponsors provide financial, emotional and settlement support to the newcomers during their first year in Canada.
 The Canadian government has developed guidelines for the amount and type of support required for the first twelve months.
 Under the BVOR (Blended Visa Office-Referred) program, the government covers a significant portion of the newcomers’ living costs for the first year, while the rest is provided by the sponsoring group.
+Sponsors of “named cases,” meaning refugees with whom the sponsors are familiar, fund the entire cost of the first year of sponsorship.

 The sponsoring group helps the newcomers settle in their community.
 They help them find suitable housing; assist with registration for educational programs and language classes; find health care providers; and are available to offer emotional support to the newcomers.